Traveling with an animal at the airport

 In the Terminal

-There are currently three pet relief areas in the secured section of the terminal.
-These units have pet waste bags, hand sanitizer, a paper towel dispenser and trash for proper disposal.
+There are currently four pet relief areas in the secured section of the terminal.
+These units have pet waste bags, hand sanitizer, a paper towel dispenser, and trash for proper disposal.

-SOUTH SATELLITE pet relief area is located on the Mezzanine level of the South Satellite near the escalators.
+CONCOURSE S pet relief area is located on the Mezzanine Level of the South Satellite near the escalators.

 - CENTRAL TERMINAL pet relief area is located across from Hudson News in the Central Terminal, just before the Concourse B exit.

 Outside the Terminal